LQPALMER/python_challenge_1/README.md

                 # their order
 print("Thank you for your order")
                 # Exit the keep ordering question loop
-                no = False
+place_order = False
+    # Exit the loop
     break

                # Tell the customer to try again
 print("Please try again")